gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 ## Step 3: Add a Theme

+To add a theme to Hugo, you can use pre-made themes (See [themes.gohugo.io](https://themes.gohugo.io/)) or create your own from scratch.

-See [themes.gohugo.io](https://themes.gohugo.io/) for a list of themes to consider.
-This quickstart uses the beautiful [Ananke theme](https://themes.gohugo.io/gohugo-theme-ananke/).
+For a pre-made theme, this quickstart uses the beautiful [Ananke theme](https://themes.gohugo.io/gohugo-theme-ananke/).

 First, download the theme from GitHub and add it to your site's `themes` directory: